310mc/https-310mc.github.io-tl/source/_posts/other/crossroad.md

 Rei would then lose all his supporters, and be persecuted by everyone.
 In that moment, Rei will finally have no choice but to use the student council('s influence, I suppose).
 It'd be even better if Rei could then see the student council as his own home.
 And so, with Rei on the student council's side, Keito could make him the "boss", and thus finally reform the academy.

-He explains a little extra details about the plan, but this is basically the base of it.
+He explains a little extra details about the plan, but this is basically the main gist.

 If this went all according to plan, Keito presumes he would have been able to "purify" the academy from these delinquent students.
 But things didn't go as planned.